 Biographies generally have a broad scope and cover a vast timeline spanning from their birth to death or current status.
 Hence, it must involve intricate details about the subject’s life, such as their family background, education, work history, controversies, relationships, death, etc.

-Thus, if you wish to solidify your claim as a serious biographer, you would have to study their life and collect all the facts and present them artistically.
+Thus, if you wish to solidify your claim as a serious biographer, you would have to study their life collect all the facts, and present them artistically.
 Eventually, all the research that you put into understanding your subject will form the cornerstone of your prized creation.

-Your main goal should be to present an all-round, multi-faceted character sketch of the subject and mark their experiences.
+Your main goal should be to present an all-around, multi-faceted character sketch of the subject and mark their experiences.